yehaha9876/gitlab/doc/administration/auth/ldap-ee.md

 ### User DN has changed

 When an LDAP user is created in GitLab, their LDAP DN is stored for later reference.
-If a user's DN changes, it can cause problems for LDAP sync.
-Administrators can manually update a user's stored DN in this case.

-> **Note:** If GitLab cannot find a user by their DN, it will attempt to fallback to finding the user by their email.
+If GitLab cannot find a user by their DN, it will attempt to fallback to finding the user by their email.
 If the lookup is successful, GitLab will update the stored DN to the new value.

-1. Sign in to GitLab as an administrator user.
-1. Navigate to **Admin area -> Users**.
-1. Search for the user
-1. Open the user, by clicking on their name.
-Do not click 'Edit'.
-1. Navigate to the **Identities** tab.
-1. Click 'Edit' next to the LDAP identity.
-1. Change the 'Identifier' to match the user's new LDAP DN.
-1. Save the identity.

-Now the user should sync correctly.

 ### User is not being added to a group